kl2695/Ohana/README.md

 ## Project Design

-Chime was designed and built in two weeks.
+Ohana was designed and built in two weeks.

-A [proposal][proposal] was drafted to help provide an implementation timeline during the development process.

-A [database schema][schema] was prepared alongside the design proposal.
+The database schema can be found [here](https://github.com/kl2695/Ohana/wiki/Database-Schema)

 ## Technology